lennym/ciaudit/README.md

 ### Other options

 * `--production` - ignore dev dependencies when running audit (Default: `false`)

+Note: `--production` will be inherited from npm CLI, so if running via an npm script `npm run audit --production` will be equivalent to `npm run audit -- --production`

 * `--ignorefile` - use specified file to load ignore list (Default: `./.auditignore`)

 By default an installed version of `@npmcli/arborist` is used to perform the audit, and so is not dependent on the locally installed npm runtime.
 However, this can be overridden by passing a `--local` flag.